● Ecc 10:1 . . Dead insects will

 The media is very attuned to the principle of Ecc 10:1.
-There isn't a day goes by that they don't grab every opportunity to criticize a US presidents and/or their families in order to discredit a President and make Americans lose confidence in his executive abilities.
+There isn't a day goes by that they don't grab every opportunity to criticize a US President and/or their family in order to discredit the man and make Americans lose confidence in his executive abilities.

 ● Ecc 10:2 . .
 A wise man's mind tends toward the right hand, a fool's toward the left.

 The right hand is the most useful and dexterous of the two hands. (at least for right-handed people anyway).
 It swings hammers and it writes letters.
 It pulls back the bow string, and it wields the sword and axe.
 It holds your cup of coffee, and it stirs cake mix.
 So to put your mind towards your right hand is to make your mind the leader in your efforts; in contrast to the fool who doesn't bother taking time to think anything through before charging ahead.
 The fool leaves behind him a wake of errors; and is always learning things the hard way.
 His favorite (full time) university is the School Of Hard Knocks.
 Pity, but it seems to be the only way he ever learns anything.

 ● Ecc 10:3 . .
 A fool's mind is also wanting when he travels, and he lets everybody know he is a fool.

 For some strange reason, the average male doesn't like to ask for directions when he travels.
 Women usually don't mind at all because they want to get where they're going.
 The men want to get there too, but they don't want to get there as wimpy men; they want to find their own way there as macho men.
 They prefer to think of themselves as commandos, patrol leaders: map and compass experts.
 So they often end up lost and turned around because their male ego will not permit them to let somebody (especially wives and girlfriends) help them find the way.